 Sepsis is an extreme immune reaction of the human body toward serious bacterial infection circulating in the bloodstream.
 It becomes life-threatening or lethal when it manifests in the extreme stages of severe sepsis and septic shock.

-The time taken for full recovery from sepsis for each individual differs, and it depends on several factors such as the severity of infection, the overall health condition of the patient, and the type of treatment provided.
+The time it takes for full recovery from sepsis for each individual differs.
+Recovery depends on several factors such as the severity of infection, the patient's overall health condition, and the type of treatment provided.

 Effects of sepsis.
 Presence of numerous bacteria in the blood, causes the body to respond in organ dysfunction.
 Image Credit: Designua / Shutterstock